Aromaticity: The structure of the benzene ring

 In the 19th century, chemists found it puzzling that benzene could be so unreactive toward addition reactions, given its presumed high degree of unsaturation.
 The cyclohexatriene structure for benzene was first proposed by August Kekulé in 1865.
-Most chemists were quick to accept this structure, since it accounted for most of the known isomeric relationships of aromatic chemistry.
-The hexagonal structure explains why only one isomer of benzene exists and why disubstituted compounds have three isomers.
+Over the next few decades, most chemists readily accepted this structure, since it accounted for most of the known isomeric relationships of aromatic chemistry.

-Between 1897 and 1906, J. J. Thomson, the discoverer of the electron, proposed three equivalent electrons between each pair of carbon atoms in benzene.
+Between 1897 and 1906, J. J. Thomson, the discoverer of the electron, proposed three equivalent electrons between each carbon atom in benzene.

 An explanation for the exceptional stability of benzene is conventionally attributed to Sir Robert Robinson, who was apparently the first (in 1925) to coin the term aromatic sextet as a group of six electrons that resists disruption.